-Prof Amitava Banerjee is Associate Professor in Clinical Data Science at University College London, and Honorary Consultant Cardiologist at University College London Hospitals and Barts Health NHS Trusts.
-He is a researcher, educator and clinician with interests spanning data science, cardiovascular disease, global health, training and evidence-based healthcare.
+Amitava Banerjee is Professor of Clinical Data Science at University College London, and honorary consultant cardiologist at University College London Hospitals and Barts Health NHS Trusts.
+He is a researcher, educator and clinician with interests spanning data science, cardiovascular disease, global health, training and evidence-based healthcare, and more recently risk associated with underlying chronic diseases during the COVID-19 pandemic.
 After qualifying from Oxford Medical School, he trained as a junior doctor in Oxford, Newcastle, Hull and London.
 His interest in preventive cardiology and evidence-based medicine led to a Masters in Public Health at Harvard (2004/05), an internship at the World Health Organisation (2005) and DPhil in epidemiology from Oxford (2010).
-He was Clinical Lecturer in Cardiovascular Medicine at the University of Birmingham, before moving to UCL in 2015.
+He was clinical lecturer in cardiovascular medicine at the University of Birmingham, before moving to UCL in 2015.
 He works across two busy tertiary care settings with both inpatient and outpatient commitments.
 Although he is subspecialised in heart failure, he has ongoing practice in acute general cardiology and a keen interest in the diagnosis and management of atrial fibrillation.
-His clinical work very much informs his research and vice versa, whether in the evaluation of medical technology or the ethics of large-scale use of patient data.
-Amitava chairs the Emerging Leaders Programme at the World Heart Federation.
-In addition, he is Trustee of the South Asian Health Foundation, and Deputy Editor at Global Heart journal.
-Amitava is a member of the 2014 Emerging Leaders cohort.
+His clinical work very much informs his research and vice versa, whether in the evaluation of medical technology, study of cardiovascular disease in under-served populations, disease phenotypes in electronic health records or now COVID-19.
+He was an Emerging Leader in inaugural cohort in 2014, and has been Senior Advisor to the World Heart Federation Emerging Leaders Programme since 2018.

-Prof Mark Huffman is the Quentin D. Young Professor of Health Policy and Associate Professor of Preventive Medicine and Medicine-Cardiology at Northwestern University’s Feinberg School of Medicine and Director of the Center for Global Cardiovascular Health within the Institute for Global Health at Northwestern.
-He has a secondary appointment as an Associate Professor at The George Institute for Global Health at University of New South Wales in Sydney, Australia.
-Mark is a practicing cardiologist, researcher, and teacher interested in global cardiovascular health epidemiology, clinical trials, implementation science, health systems and policy research and training.
-He aims to improve global cardiovascular health and health care, especially in low- and middle-income countries, and to bring lessons learned back home to the United States.
+Mark is a Professor of Medicine and Co-Director of the Global Health Center at Washington University in St. Louis.
+He also has a secondary appointment as a Conjoint Faculty at The George Institute for Global Health, University of New South Wales in Australia.
+He is a practicing cardiologist, researcher, and educator and have more than a decade of experience in global cardiovascular epidemiology, clinical trials, implementation research, and health policy research and training.
+Mark’s research seeks to improve global cardiovascular health and health care in low- and middle-income countries and to bring lessons learned back to the United States.

 Prof Salim Yusuf, D. Phil, FRCPC is a Distinguished University Professor of Medicine at McMaster University, Director of the Population Health Research Institute, and is Chief Scientist at Hamilton Health Sciences.
 He holds a Heart and Stroke Foundation Research Chair, was a Senior Scientist of the Canadian Institutes of Health Research (1999-2004), and has received (among others) the Lifetime Research Achievement Award of the Canadian Cardiovascular Society, the Paul Wood Silver Medal of the British Cardiac Society, the European Society of Cardiology gold medal, the American Heart Association Clinical Research Award,the Canada Gairdner award and over 35 other international and national awards for research, induction into the Royal Society of Canada and Canadian Medical Hall of Fame, and appointment as an Officer of the Order of Canada.
 He has led over 50 major international studies in over 100 countries and several of these have changed medical practice.
 He has published over 1000 articles in refereed journals, was the second most cited researcher in the world for 2011, is in the top 0.01%of scientists and has the 15th highest H factor in history.
 He is the Past President of the World Heart Federation, where he initiated the Emerging Leaders programme, which has now trained about 150 people from all inhabited continents of the world.